 Notecarrier-F (CARR-F) is designed for drop-in development with any Adafruit Feather or compatible microcontroller.
 It includes two female pin headers (12-pin and 16-pin) for directly plugging in a Feather compatible board.
 It also includes Qwiic/Stemma QT I2C ports for attaching external peripherals to your project.
 This Notecarrier is also capable of supporting the Notecard's Outboard Firmware Update functionality, which allows you to update the firmware running on your host, without any cooperation of the host firmware.

 - Notecard edge connector socket and mounting screw receptacle.

 - Micro-USB port to power Notecarrier and provide a USB Serial command interface to Notecard.

-- Requires external antenna (link to antenna here :)
+- Requires an external antenna

 - External Nano-SIM slot for additional carrier connectivity.

 - JST PH connector for a LiPo battery.